-Approximately 25 abutters to the proposed subdivision showed up for the scheduled public hearing on August 27 that was continued without taking testimony.
+Approximately 25 abutters to the proposed subdivision showed up for all scheduled public hearings.
 Those that have contacted the Planning Department have expressed concern with this development removing what buffer they have now between themselves and the sewage treatment plant and the wind turbines.
 They fear that cutting down the woods to accommodate this proposal will make their exposure to the sewage and the flicker from the wind turbines worse.